topheman/webassembly-component-model-experiments/README.md

   --plugins ./target/wasm32-wasip1/debug/plugin_weather.wasm
 ```

-This will run the `cli-host` binary which will itself:
+This will run the `pluginlab` binary which will itself:

 - load and compile the `repl_logic_guest.wasm` file inside the embedded `wasmtime` engine injecting the [`host-api`](./wit/host-api.wit) interface
 - load and compile the `plugin_*.wasm` files into the engine, injecting the [`plugin-api`](./wit/plugin-api.wit) interface